SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 <!-- “If someone claims, “I know God,” but doesn’t obey God’s commandments, that person is a liar and is not living in the truth.” -->

-<a name="scholars" href="#contents" style="font-size:1.6em">🚶📜 2.3 Every English Bible translation and 1,000s of Biblical language scholars chose “feel remorse, repent, be converted” to represent metánoia, and not the false teaching of assent.</a>
+<a name="scholars" href="#contents" style="font-size:1.6em">🚶📜 2.3 Every English Bible translation and 1,000s of Biblical language scholars chose “repentance, turning about, conversion” to represent metánoia, and not the false teaching of assent.</a>

 The academic community is made up of thousands of scholars who created all the English Bible translations, lexicons, dictionaries, and interlinears.
 When a theologian who doesn't understand Greek tells you that repentance is only a *&ldquo;change of mind&rdquo;* they are teaching error and on a subject they are not educated on.

+[The world's most authoritative Greek lexicons](https://sevenshepherd.github.io/repentance/) show that the true meaning of [metanoéō](/assets/images/greek/metanoeo.png) falls under the second meaning of &ldquo;*feel remorse, repent, be converted in a (religio-)ethical sense.*&rdquo; [metánoia](/assets/images/greek/metanoia.png) also falls under the second meaning of &ldquo;*repentance, turning about, conversion*&rdquo; as taught by Christ & The Apostles (Ac 3:19; 26:20; Mt 3:8 NLT; Rev 2:5).

 > There is yet another significant argument against the common [Free Grace](https://sevenshepherd.github.io/free-grace-theology/) definition of repentance as a mere "change of mind": the definition "change of mind" differs from all widely known English Bible translations.
 >